stereotype441/language/resources/type-system/flow-analysis.md

   the top of the stack) encodes whether the `i-1`th enclosing control flow split is reachable from the `ith` enclosing control flow split (or when `i` is 0, whether the current program point is reachable from the enclosing control flow split).
-So if the bottom element of `reachable` is `false`, then the current program point is definitively known by flow analysis to be unreachable from the first enclosing control flow split.
-If it is `true`, then the analysis cannot eliminate the possibility that the given point may be reached by some path.
-Each other element of the stack models the same property, starting from some control flow split between the start of the program and the current node, and treating the entry to the program as the initial control flow split.
+The bottom element of the stack encodes whether the outermost enclosing control flow split is reachable from the start of the function.
 The true reachability of the current program point then is the conjunction of the elements of the `reachable` stack, since each element of the stack models the reachability of one control flow split from its enclosing control flow split.